ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/overview.markdown

    The timeline ruler `Line` depicts the activity for all tasks presented in the graph.
 3. **Timeline Grid**
-   A grid of timestamp-labled vertical time lines provides points of reference by which timeline segments can be measured and selected.
+   A grid of timestamp-labled vertical time lines provides points of reference by which time frames can be selected.
 4. **Clear Selection**
    Click to clear the selected frame.
 5. **Clear Graph**